Manage like an engineer

 Managing like an engineer means using the same tools and workflows that engineers use to plan, track, and communicate their own work.
 It means making work visible, writing things down, and embracing collaboration.
 After all, if that’s the best way to build software, should it not also be the best way to manage software development?

-1. Yes, there are different flavors and tools (agile, scrum, JIRA tickets, etc.), but at a high level, most teams have some sort of ongoing list of outstanding TODOs, along with a standard mechanism to review proposed changes.
+1. Yes, there are different flavors and tools (agile, scrum, Jira tickets, etc.), but at a high level, most teams have some sort of ongoing list of outstanding todos, along with a standard mechanism to review proposed changes.

 2. Long before the term “inner-source” became popular, GitHub had coopted the workflows and communication patterns of the open source community for its own internal development.
 While much has been written over the years about “how GitHub uses GitHub to build GitHub”, the concept of using GitHub to manage GitHub fell out of popularity as GitHub grew (and outgrew its own tools).
 Now that GitHub has native planning-and-tracking capabilities, it’s the perfect tool for managers.